Differences ironed out: Maharashtra set to witness Sena-NCP-Congress government

 Mumbai, Nov 16: The first-ever Shiv Sena- NCP-Congress alliance in Maharashtra appears to be taking definitive shape with Sharad Pawar on Friday announcing the prospective government will complete five-year term and provide a development-oriented administration.

-The three-party coalition, a new experiment in Maharashtra involving outfits with diverse ideologies, will be led by the Sena, leaders in the Uddhav Thackeray-party and the NCP said, settling the contentious leadership issue that resulted in the unraveling of the saffron alliance.
+The three-party coalition, a new experiment in Maharashtra involving outfits with diverse ideologies, will be led by the Sena, leaders in the Uddhav Thackeray-party and the NCP said, settling the contentious leadership issue that resulted in the unravelling of the saffron alliance.

-The three parties have already prepared a draft common minimum programme (CMP) that will guide their fledgling coalition's agenda in the state, where politics has broadly revolved around BJP-Sena and Congress-NCP blocs in the last two decades.
+The three parties have already prepared a draft common minimum programme (CMP) that will guide their fledgeling coalition's agenda in the state, where politics has broadly revolved around BJP-Sena and Congress-NCP blocs in the last two decades.

 Maharashtra: 'Draft CMP ready with Sena, NCP focusing on farmers, jobs'